-Open fires will be allowed in designated fire zones only, so bring a propane fire pit and covered cooking apparatus just to be sure you won’t be eating cold, hard rice and beans.
+Open fires will be allowed in designated fire zones only, so bring a propane fire pit and covered cooking apparatus just to be sure you won’t be eating cold rice and beans.

 Your neighbors may ask you to shut down your gas powered generator after twilight.
 Please be mindful of your surroundings and let’s enjoy the soothing sounds of nature together.
 Amplified music is allowed but again, please consider your neighbors and don’t force them to drown out your 130db banjo serenading with trombone solos of their own.
 You may also want to think about your neighbors (if that’s your thing) after dark if you intend to be adulting in your tent.
 While only a true Grinch would stop you from tinkling your Jing-Tinglers, maybe consider doing so quietly?
 Or not.
 Just saying.

 And remember… illegal things are illegal.
-If you do not know what is illegal, find out.
+If you do not know what is illegal, please do yourself a favor and find out the easy way… ahead of time.
 If you do something illegal, the consequences of such actions will be on you.
 FloteFest staff and volunteers are not your mother nor will they act like the police… so you’re on your own but do yourself a favor, make your mother proud and don’t do anything to attract the attention of anyone who actually IS the police.
 As Wednesday Addams once said, they look just like everyone else.